-4. Publish new content frequently and consistently
+4. Publish new content frequently

 Sites like Google, Bing, and Pinterest will favor blogs that publish new content frequently and consistently.
 Because their algorithms are based on authority, sites with more content will have more keywords that can potentially rank on their search results, driving more traffic to your blog.